 The PHA must request HUD approval to establish payment standards that are higher than the basic range.
 At HUD's sole discretion, HUD may approve a payment standard amount that is higher than the basic range for a designated part of the FMR area.
 HUD may approve an exception payment standard amount (in accordance with program requirements) for all units, or for all units of a given size, leased by program families in the exception area.
 Any PHA with jurisdiction in the exception area may use the HUD-approved exception payment standard amount.
 The total population of all HUD-approved exception areas in an FMR area may not include more than 50 percent of the population of the FMR area.

-Unit-by-Unit Exceptions [24 CFR 982.503(c)(2)(ii), 24 CFR 982.505(d), Notice PIH 2010-26]
+Reasonable Accommodation Exceptions [24 CFR 982.503(b)(iv), 24 CFR 982.505(d)]